 \ It is the responsibility of the applicant to keep SDS informed of their current contact information.
 Should someone be selected from the Registry for comprehensive services and fail to respond to notification, they can be removed from the list.
 If these applicants eventually contact SDS they may, with submission of a new DDRR form, be placed back on the list.
+This year all individuals receiving grant services were asked to update their profile if they wanted to be considered for waiver services

-Section 6: Number of Individuals on DDRR for More Than 90 Days And SDS Review Process FY17
+Section 6: Number of Individuals on DDRR for More Than 90 Days And SDS Review Process FY19